Pankraz01/GriefLogger-Rollback-Addon/README.md

 Grieflogger Rollback Addon
 ==========================

-This NeoForge addon reads GriefLogger data from MariaDB and reverts block actions in-game via command.
+This NeoForge addon reads [GriefLogger](https://github.com/DAQEM/GriefLogger) data from SQLite (default) or MySQL/MariaDB and reverts block actions in-game via command.
 It targets NeoForge 21.1.213 / Minecraft 1.21.1 and is server-side only: any logged block placements or breaks can be undone selectively.

 Features
 --------